-In the paragraphs that follow, we will give an overview and analysis of all material elements of our compensation program and policies, the material compensation decisions we have made under those programs and policies with respect to our top executive officers, and the material factors that we considered in making those decisions.
-This information should be read in conjunction with the compensation tables, related narratives and notes contained later in this proxy statement, containing specific information about the compensation earned or paid in fiscal 2010 to the following individuals, whom we refer to as our named executive officers:
+In the paragraphs that follow, we will give an overview and analysis of the material elements of our compensation program and policies, the material compensation decisions we have made under those programs and policies with respect to our top executive officers, and the material factors that we considered in making those decisions.
+This information should be read in conjunction with the compensation tables, related narratives and notes contained later in this proxy statement, containing specific information about the compensation earned or paid in fiscal 2012 to the following individuals, whom we refer to as our named executive officers:

-- R. David Alexander, Jr., our President and Chief Executive Officer, - Elizabeth R. Feher, our Executive Vice President and Chief Merchandising Officer, - Bruce D. Smith, our Executive Vice President and Chief Financial Officer, - James A. Dunn, our Senior Vice President of Store Operations, and - Ivy D. Council, our Senior Vice President of Human Resources.
+- · R. Edward Anderson, our Chief Executive Officer, - · Jason T. Mazzola, our Executive Vice President and Chief Merchandising Officer, - · Bruce D. Smith, our Executive Vice President and Chief Financial Officer, - · Ivy D. Council, our Executive Vice President of Human Resources and Chief Compliance Officer, and - · James A. Dunn, our Senior Vice President of Store Operations.